Health Benefits of Expressive Writing + Tips to Get Started

 When you just try to push emotional thoughts and feelings out of your mind, they don’t go away.
 By suppressing your anger, frustration, disappointment, or any other emotions, you actually let them build up, and doing it all the time can lead to serious issues later on.
 Instead, many people find that writing in a journal about their intense negative experiences can help them deal with and process their difficult emotions in healthy ways.

 There are many different ways to journal to undercover our thoughts and feelings.
 But here, we’ll talk about a specific type of journaling that is called expressive writing.
 This simple technique helps people understand and deal with emotional upheavals in their lives.
-Research has shown that practicing expressive writing can have a variety of benefits to our physical health, mental well-being, and our relationships.
+Research has shown that practicing expressive writing, coupled with supportive interventions like online talk therapy, can have a variety of benefits to our physical health, mental well-being, and our relationships.

 What is expressive writing?

 Expressive writing is a specific technique in which you honestly and freely reflect on a particular challenge, trauma, or a distressing experience.
 It’s sometimes referred to as written emotional disclosure.
 During short sessions of 15-20 minutes each, you need to write about your deepest feelings and thoughts related to a personally stressful life experience.
 You may write about the same issue or focus on different topics each day.

 The concept of expressive writing is relatively simple.
 It’s deeply personal, emotional, free-flowing, and informal, often without concern for form, style, or other writing conventions like spelling, punctuation, or grammar.
 It involves paying more attention to feelings than memories, events, objects, or people, and that differentiates it from journaling.
 It’s simply expressing what’s on your mind and in your heart, so most of the time, it can be messy and unpredictable, and that’s OK.